-Policy EC 03 General Employment Areas
+Policy Policy EC 03 General Employment Areas

-Sites that are identified as General Employment Areas on the Policies Map will be protected for employment use.
+Sites that are identified as General Employment Areas, employment allocations that have not been superseded by this Plan and proposed employment allocations in this Plan, as illustrated on the Policies Map will be protected for employment use.
 Proposals to accommodate new employment development (B1, B2 and B8 uses) will be permitted on General Employment Areas where the following criteria apply:

 - a.
-It is not a town centre use, unless the location is sequentially preferable and need has been demonstrated; - b.
+It is not a town centre use(3), unless the location is sequentially preferable and need has been demonstrated; - b.
 It will not undermine the function of the wider employment area; - c.
 The scale, bulk and appearance of the development is compatible with the character of its surroundings; - d.
 There is no significant detrimental health impacts, (assessed through a health impact assessment where appropriate), on the amenity of neighbouring land uses and the character of the area by virtue of increased levels of noise, odour, emissions, or dust and impacts on light; and - e.
 The traffic generated does not have a severe adverse impact on local amenity, highway safety or the operation of the highways network.